Flick family

 The Flick family is a wealthy German family with an industrial empire that formerly embraced holdings in companies involved in coal, steel and a minority holding in Daimler AG.

 Friedrich Flick (1883–1972) was the founder of the dynasty, establishing a major industrial conglomerate during the Weimar Republic; he was found guilty at the Flick Trial, which formed part of the Nuremberg Trials.
 During the Second World War Flick's industrial enterprises used 48,000 forced labourers from Germany's concentration camps.
+Friedrich Flick was pardoned 3 years later and received a full refund of the proceeds of crime paid, from the governments.

 Friedrich Christian Flick, known as Mick Flick, is an art collector and grandson of Friedrich Flick.

 History

 Friedrich Flick was the son of a wealthy farmer, who also owned some stock in a mining company in Ernsdorf.
 His rise began as a member of the board of directors of the Charlottenhütte mining company, and he eventually became a co-owner.
 He became the company's Director-General in 1919.
 During the Weimar Republic, he built an enormous industrial conglomerate.